lucasdegeus/braneSentiment/README.md

 brane import lucasdegeus/braneSentiment --kind ecu

+It might be the case that during the usage of the package a encoding error occures, this can be fixed by going to the directory containing sentiment.py and running the following command:

+chmod +x sentiment.py

 To publish the package to make use of the package using Jupyter notebooks or remote sessions:

 brane push sentiment 1.0.0